 This is why we advise you to communicate Outfunnel in your privacy notice as a third-party service provider who also has access to personal data.
-You should also bring Outfunnel up in your cookie notice by listing using localStorage.
-Also briefly describe what our technology is used for and how long does our localStorage persist in the customer’s browser.
+You should also bring Outfunnel up in your cookie notice.
+Also briefly describe what our technology is used for and how long does our cookie persist in the customer’s browser.

 This guidance has a purely informative meaning and does not carry any legal rights or duties.

 Example of a clause about Outfunnel which could be added to your cookie notice

 We embed a cookies-based tracking code on our website.
 When visitors come to the website, a cookie is placed in the web browser and the tracking code sends information to Outfunnel about that visitor’s web activity.
 Outfunnel also tracks the opens of emails, clicks on any of the hyperlinks included, and other email activity.

 When tracking code is added to a page, Outfunnel automatically gathers the following information: